disulfidebond/SNARF/README.md

 The purpose of the experiment was to find Variable Number Tandem Repeats (VNTR) from PCR sequences that had been sequenced using Illumina.

-First, the reads were downloaded from Galaxy by parsing the webpage for the Galaxy hashed identifier, then using curl to mass download the reads:
+First, the reads were downloaded from Galaxy by parsing the webpage for the Galaxy hashed identifier, then using curl to mass download the reads (see below).

+Next, a [perl](https://github.com/disulfidebond/SNARF/blob/master/snarfSeq.pl) script was used as part of a two step process.
+First, it grabbed all reads that matched any possible pairs of nucleotides, then filtered for only repeated nucldotides.

+Finally, a [python](https://github.com/disulfidebond/SNARF/blob/master/parseData4Excel.py) script formatted the output into an Excel-compatible spreadsheet

+       # Code to parse Galaxy
        sed -n '/#/{n;p;}' tmpDocParsed_useGalaxy.txt # where '#' is an identifier from a partially-parsed XML file

        declare -a CURLARR